Adolescent Idiopathic Scoliosis

 Osteotomies are a means to correct severe scoliosis by cutting into the bone and removing portions of the spinal column to achieve correction in the safest way possible.
 If the surgeon attempts to correct such a severe curvature as below without removing part of the spinal column (Vertebral column resection), the spinal cord can be stretched and the blood supply affected causing paralysis potentially.
 The patient below did very well and has a normal neurological examination after the surgery.

-Most surgery for AIS is done by fusing the spine and using rods and screws.
-The future of scoliosis surgery in growing children includes non-fusion approaches in which the patient’s remaining growth will be taken advantage of.
+Most surgery for AIS is done by fusing the spine and using solid rods and screws that correct the curvature but eliminate motion.
+The future (and present) of scoliosis surgery in growing children includes non-fusion approaches in which the patient’s remaining growth will be taken advantage of.
 Growth is guided to help gradually straighten the spine and spinal motion is preserved.
-This approach is called growth modulation with either spinal stapling or spine tethering.
-The mobility of the spine is preserved with these techniques.
+This approach is called growth modulation, performed with either spinal stapling or spine tethering.
+Stapling is now rarely performed and is only effective for small curves.
 Dr. Lonner is one of only a few surgeons worldwide who performs these procedures which are still being developed and allow for continued growth, flexibility of the spine, and full activities without restriction.
+Learn more here.

 This 12½-year old girl is an avid basketball player and horseback rider.
 She underwent vertebral body tethering procedure, which was performed by Dr. Lonner, with excellent correction of her scoliosis.
 She was allowed to return to full activities 6 weeks following surgery.
 The video shows the patient bending 3 weeks after surgery.